-43.1 MASTER OF BUSINESS ADMINISTRATION - PROGRAM DESCRIPTION
+42.1 MASTER OF BUSINESS ADMINISTRATION - PROGRAM DESCRIPTION

-Our accelerated online MBA program has been developed by a group of world-class professors and entrepreneurs.
+Our accelerated online MBA program has been developed by a group of distinguished professors and entrepreneurs.
 It aims to fully equip students with comprehensive tools and hands-on experience for starting, managing and growing a successful business.
 This 33-credit hour program is designed to be completed in 1 year.
 It is composed of 9 modular courses.
 Each course is 4-week long with synchronous and asynchronous content and activities.
 Upon the completion of the 9 sequential modules, the program ends with a Capstone hands-on project which is delivered by an elite group of entrepreneurs and executives.

-43.2 PROGARM OUTCOMES
+42.2 PROGARM OUTCOMES

-- 1. Develop a comprehensive understanding of entrepreneurship, including the entrepreneurial process and key success factors. - 2.
-Acquirethenecessaryknowledgeandskills tolaunch,grow,andsustainasuccessful venture. - 3.
-Applycriticalthinkingandproblemsolvingskillstoidentifyandevaluatebusine ss opportunities and challenges. - 4.
-Developastrategicmindsettocreateandexe cuteacomprehensivebusinessplan that addresses market needs and capitalizes on trends. - 5.
+- Develop a comprehensive understanding of entrepreneurship, including the entrepreneurial process and key success factors. - 2.
+Acquire the necessary knowledge and skills to launch, grow, and sustain a successful venture. - 3.
+Apply critical thinking and problemsolving skills to identify and evaluate business opportunities and challenges. - 4.
+Develop a strategic mindset to create and execute acomprehensive business plan that addresses market needs and capitalizes on trends. - 5.
 Demonstrate the ability to apply entrepreneurship knowledge and skills to a real- world business venture or project, making a positive impact in the market and society. - 6.
 Foster innovation and ethical decision-making with a global perspective, gaining hands-on learning experience to apply theoretical knowledge in real-world situations, while committing to creating positive social and environmental impacts.

-43.3 MBA COURSES
+42.3 MBA COURSES